GlitcherOG/SSX-Collection-Multitool/README.md

 Fix PBD Data display
 Fix Skybox Display
-Gari Sign Not Working, Works when using original pbd/rebuild, so double check json Possible issue with BBox regeneration not taking into account any matrix data attached to models within object header also would help if data was regenerated
+Gari Sign Not Working, Regenerate the bbox in prefab to fix, Splines not working Doesnt appear to be the splines struct but need to check